-Ready to star in salads or the dinner pot, veggies on our third list of vegetables carry both pods and a caution.
-If a veggie here is one you've never eaten yourself or even heard of, please use caution when eating it for the first time.
-Not all bodies react in the same way to certain foods.
-Like you didn't know that already, but the occasional reminder doesn't hurt...
+This list of vegetables, ready to star in salads or the dinner pot, features both pods and a caution.
+If a veggie here is one you've never eaten yourself or perhaps never even heard of, please use caution when eating it for the first time.

 Vegetables in Pods(with thanks to Wikipedia, Foodista.com, and other veggie mavens)

 - American groundnut (apios Americana): Grows on a perennial vine in eastern North America, producing edible beans and tubers.
 The tubers are crunchy and nutritious; high in both starch and protein.
 Soft and floury when cooked, with a mild and slightly sweet flavor.
 Can be dried and ground into a powder for use as a sweetener and also a soup thickener.
 Sometimes called the potato bean or Indian potato.

 - Azuki beans: An annual vine widely grown throughout East Asia and the Himalayas, the azuki bean yields a small bean.
 Although those beans are often red, they are also found in white, black, gray and variously mottled varieties.
 Often made into a sweetened paste (known as red-bean paste) used in many sweet and/or savory Chinese and Japanese dishes.

 - Black beans: This small and shiny black bean, sometimes called the “black turtle bean,” is especially popular in Latin American cuisine.
 Rich and robust, it also fits well into a vegetarian diet.
 If you’re unfamiliar with this bean, please note that it stains both clothing and pots.